danPixl/puredarwin.github.io/index.md

 [Darwin](http://en.wikipedia.org/wiki/Darwin_%28operating_system%29) is the Open Source operating system from Apple that forms the basis for macOS, and PureDarwin is a community project to make Darwin more usable (some people think of it as the informal successor to OpenDarwin).

-One current goal of this project is to provide a useful bootable IMG and Virtual of Darwin 10.x Another goal of this project is to provide additional documentation.
+One current goal of this project is to provide a useful bootable IMG and Virtual Machine of Darwin 10.x Another goal of this project is to provide additional documentation.
 [More](https://github.com/PureDarwin/PureDarwin/wiki/About)...